JetBrains/Qodana/topics/cloud-onboarding.md

 - Create a Qodana Cloud organization and project
 - If necessary, create a JetBrains account organization

-Onboarding is available while creating your [Qodana Cloud account](cloud-get-access.xml) or [](cloud-organizations.xml), and consists of several steps described below.
+Onboarding is available while creating your Qodana Cloud  [account](cloud-get-access.xml) or [organizations](cloud-organizations.xml), and consists of several steps described below.

 <procedure>
 <step>